Nowadays, online service providers work through an immense amount of noise to capture the attention of their audience.

 What is a buyer persona?

-According to Hubspot, a buyer persona is a semi-fictional representation of the ideal customer based on market research and real data about your existing customers.
+, a buyer persona is a semi-fictional representation of the ideal customer based on market research and real data about your existing customers.
 A buyer persona can go by many names.
 It will be often labeled as a buyer persona, ideal audience, ideal client, or customer profile.
-In this article, the word buyer persona will be used.
+In this article, the word

 When creating a buyer persona, consider including marketing-relevant data such as the audience’s challenges, demographics, interests, pain-points, and goals.